|

 to feel sorrow or remorse for.

-He regretted the mistakes he made as a parent.It did not appear that the prisoner regretted his crime.As soon as the words came out of my mouth, I regretting saying them.She always regretted not finishing high school.- synonyms:
+He regretted the mistakes he made as a parent.It did not appear that the prisoner regretted his crime.As soon as the words came out of my mouth, I regretted saying them.[verb + gerund

 - lament, repent, repent of, rue